Incoming Freshman Housing

 Peabody dual degree students are required to reside on the Peabody campus for their freshman year.
 For more information, please click HERE to visit their webpage.

-Housing assignments are made according to the results of two computerized random sorts.
-This allows all students who return all of their housing packet materials (contract & roommate questionnaire confirmation) by the deadline, an equal opportunity to get a low (better) sort number.
+Housing assignments are made according to the results of a computerized random sort.
+This allows all students who submit their housing contract by the deadline, an equal opportunity to get a low (better) sort number.

-All students' application materials (contract & roommate questionnaire confirmation) received by May 30, 2014, will be included in the freshman lottery.
-Students will receive a priority number that designates the order they will be assigned their space.
+All students' contracts submitted by May 27, 2016, will be included in the freshman lottery.
+Students will receive an internal priority number that designates the order they will be assigned their space.
 The priority numbers are determined through a random computer generated sort of students who meet the above deadline.

-Placement will be based on your random sort number.
+Placement will be based on your priority number.
 The best effort is made to honor your preferences.
 However, there are times when this is not possible.
-Contracts received after the May 30, 2014 deadline will be prioritized according to date and the order in which they are delivered to our office.
+Contracts submitted after the May 27, 2016 deadline will be prioritized according to date and time in which they are submitted.
 Contracts in this group are the only ones that are assigned on a first come, first serve basis after the lottery process is completed.
-For example, if the second random sort ends with number 1000, the first contract received after the deadline would receive number 1001, the second 1002, etc.
+For example, if the random sort ends with number 1000, the first contract received after the deadline would receive number 1001, the second 1002, etc.

-Aside from your lottery number, part of the assignment process is evaluating your selections on the roommate questionnaire.
-The roommate questionnaire asks you to list your preferences in regards to building, room occupancy, and various other attributes.
-You are also able to list what is most important to you (i.e. building placement over room occupancy, roommate request over building placement, etc.)
+Aside from your priority number, part of the assignment process is evaluating your selections on the lifestyle questionnaire.
+The lifestyle questionnaire asks you to list your preferences in regards to building and room occupancy, as well as various other attributes.

 Choosing a Triple Room

-Each year, there are a small number of traditional double rooms that are converted into triple occupancy rooms to house incoming freshmen.
-These are our larger double rooms furnished for three residents designated in AMR III Buildings A and B or AMR I. While some students may be placed in temporary triples, we are able to accommodate some requests for permanent triple rooms.
+Each year, there is a small number of traditional double rooms that are converted into triple occupancy rooms to house incoming freshmen.
+These are our larger double rooms furnished for three residents designated in AMR III Buildings A and B. While some students may be placed in temporary triples, we are able to accommodate some requests for permanent triple rooms.
+(Please note, we may not be able to accommodate all requests.)
 This would mean you would reside in your expanded occupancy room for the full academic year.

-- Triple rooms are our most affordable housing option.
-The room and board rate for a triple room is $3,835 per semester ($7,670 total for the year.)
-This cost is $600 less per semester ($1200 per year) than the cost of an AMR III Building A/B or Wolman double room.
-Refer to the “Room and Board Rates 2014-2015” resources HERE to see the pricing information for the other residence halls.
+Triple rooms are our most affordable housing option.
+The room and board rate for a triple room is $4,100 per semester ($8,200 total for the year.)
+This cost is $600 less per semester ($1200 per year) than the cost of an AMR III Building A/B double room.
+Refer to the “Room and Board Rates 2016-2017” resources HERE to see the pricing information for the other residence halls.

 If you are placed in a triple room, you will be billed the triple room rate.
 In the event we are able to de-triple the room, or move a student to a traditional space prior to move-in weekend, we will adjust your bill accordingly to reflect the double room rate.
 IF you are de-tripled during the school year, your bill will be pro-rated and adjusted based on the date you are de-tripled.